kreulenk/vending-machine-website/README.md

 - Mongodb Community: v6.0 (Untested but VendingMachine should be compatible with earlier versions)

 ## Configuring Mongo Database
-1. Ensure that you have at least mongodb community installed.
-This was developed using mongodb-community@6.0 but should be compatible with earlier versions. https://www.mongodb.com/docs/v7.0/installation/.
+1. Ensure that have mongodb community installed.
-2. Ensure that you do not have authentication enabled on your mongo instance as it is not supported on this application.
+2. Ensure that you do not have authentication enabled on your mongodb instance as it is not supported on this application.
-3. Ensure that your mongo is running on host `localhost` and port `27017`.
-If this is not the case, update the MONGO_HOST and MONGO_PORT values in ./backend/.env.
+3. Ensure that your mongodb is running on host `localhost` and port `27017`.
+If your mongo can not run on those values, update the MONGO_HOST and MONGO_PORT values in ./backend/.env.
 4. Navigate to the ./backend directory of this project.
 5. Run `npm install` to install all of the backend dependencies.
 6. Navigate to the ./backend/dbInit and run `node initializeMongo.js`.